"Schoolhouse Rock" comes to local high school stage

 Emily Hansen loves the theater too.
 She's excited how this show will be a learning as well as an entertaining experience for the 5th and 6th graders.

-“Schoolhouse Rock” runs Thursday through Saturday a 7pm at the Bonneville High School little theater.
-Tickets are $4 for students and $6 for adults and are available at the door and at bonnevillebees.ludustickets.com
+“Schoolhouse Rock” runs Thursday through Saturday at 7 p.m. at the Bonneville High School little theater.
+There is also a matinee on Saturday at 2 p.m.
+Tickets are $4 for students and $6 for adults and are available at the door and online HERE.

 Most Popular Stories